 How do I find out the voting results?

-Preliminary voting results will be annual meeting, and final voting results will be published in a Current Report on Form 8-K within four business days following the annual meeting.
+Preliminary voting results will be announced at the Annual Meeting, and final voting results will be published in a Current Report on Form 8-K within four business days following the Annual Meeting.

 When is our fiscal year?